Dogs and fireworks (30+ proven techniques to eliminate noise phobia)

 Here’s a three minute video explaining the framework of this blog post.

-If you’re daunted by the thought of a looooong written blog post, you can also get access to it through a 2-hour long webinar that I did together with Grisha Stewart, discussing this information in detail.
+If you’re daunted by the thought of a looooong written blog post, you can also get access to it through a 2-hour long paid webinar that I did together with Grisha Stewart, discussing this information in detail, including lots of visual material and videos of animals being trained.
 Find it here.

 Are the dreaded fireworks expected for tonight, or dark clouds at the horizon foreboding a thunder storm?
 There may not be time to get a vet appointment, but a visit to the pharmacy or grocery store may be doable if you have some time.